Skip to main content

 Wallet Creation

-import {Hex} from '@flashbots/suave-viem';
+import {http, type Hex} from '@flashbots/suave-viem';

-const DEFAULT_PRIVATE_KEY: Hex =
+const PRIVATE_KEY: Hex =

 '0x91ab9a7e53c220e6210460b65a7a3bb2ca181412a8a7b43ff336b3df1737ce12';